guccisekspir/how_cagri_works_in_flutterr/README.md

 This project is mock project which show my working style on Flutter.
 I will explain step by step in this file.
 This projects main purpose is showing my working style & principle so creating working perfect app is not on purpose :-)

+## State Managements

+I used to use only BLoC as a state management in my Flutter projects.
+BLoC is realy good state management because it is suitable for structured architecture, provide Single-responsibility principle which part of SOLID also developer's is crazy!

+But sometimes BLoC is not enough for manage states.
+So in my new projects I started to use Provider and BLoC together.
+So let me tell you with examples.

+When I want to manage state for complicated and progress align scenario I use BLoC.
+For example in this project I can give Auth flow.
+In Auth there are a lot of flows and states.
+And we need to act according this states.
+So BLoC is really good solution for this case.
+You can see my sample BLoC implementation in [here](https://github.com/guccisekspir/how_cagri_works_in_flutterr/tree/main/lib/blocs/auth_bloc/bloc)

+But when I want to store some states and reuse on different places, Provider is better solution.
+For example AppTheme or CurrentUser.
+If I want to store my UserState alive and re-use in different places I create provider for this.

+[Here](https://github.com/guccisekspir/how_cagri_works_in_flutterr/blob/main/lib/providers/current_user_provider.dart) you can find my current user provider implementation

+## Business Logic & Project Architecture

+In Flutter I am using BLoC Pattern architecture.
+In a summary, there are 3 layers.
+Presentation Layer, Domain Layer, Data Layer.

+- Presentation Layer means consuming BLoC and present data in UI.
+So [this is example](https://github.com/guccisekspir/how_cagri_works_in_flutterr/blob/main/lib/pages/auth_page/auth_page.dart) of Presentation Layer in this project.

+- Domain Layer is responsible for business logic.
+In this project [repositories](https://github.com/guccisekspir/how_cagri_works_in_flutterr/blob/main/lib/data/auth_repository.dart) and [blocs](https://github.com/guccisekspir/how_cagri_works_in_flutterr/tree/main/lib/blocs/auth_bloc/bloc) are example of domain layer.

+- Data Layer is responsible for communicate with server-side data.In this projecty [apiClients](https://github.com/guccisekspir/how_cagri_works_in_flutterr/blob/main/lib/data/auth_api_client.dart) are example of data layer.

 ## Theming

 Theming is most important feature for mobile applications.
 Flutter provide base theming feature but sometimes FlutterTheme cant be enough for your project.
 So I created my own Theming structure for implement in projects.
 Theming functions should be implement on beggining on project because theming using in almost everywhere!
 So migration can be painful🥵